 iBuffer->Length = m_nBuffer;

-Debugging works fine, but you need to choose whether debugging the managed Code or the native code.
-Here is a screenshot were you can switch.
+Debugging works fine, but you need to choose whether debugging the managed code or the native code.
+Here is a screenshot where you can switch.

 Points of Interest